itext/pdfchain/readme.md

 ### interfaces that hide implementation details

 The interfaces we impose on blockchain implementations are minimal, yet they provide us with the needed abstraction to enable us to build complex applications and workflows on top of them.
-We abstract a blockchain as a multimap, allowing end-users to store an object (represented by `Map<String, Object>`) and tying it to a key (String).
+We abstract a blockchain as a multimap, allowing end-users to store an object (represented by Record, which is `HashMap<String, Object>`) and tying it to a key (String).

 ![Figure 0: Type Hierarchy](type_hierarchy.png)